-Laptops HPC clusters (Rivanna) Lab / departmental storage Tape archives Cloud storage Off-campus resources (XSEDE, National Labs) Globus can help you share research data with colleagues and co-investigators, or to move data back and forth between a lab workstation and Rivanna or your personal computer.
+Laptops & personal workstations Rivanna HPC cluster Ivy Central Storage Lab / departmental storage Tape archives Cloud storage Off-campus resources (XSEDE, National Labs) Globus can help you share research data with colleagues and co-investigators, or to move data back and forth between a lab workstation and Rivanna or your personal computer.

 Are your data stored at a different institution?
 At a supercomputing facility?
-All you need is your campus login.
+All you need is your institution’s login credentials.

 Standard Linux tools can efficiently transfer a small to moderate quantity of data to or from Rivanna.